Email FacebookTwitterMenu burgerClose thin

 This means contributions must be made with after-tax dollars, but the growth and withdrawals from the Roth account will generally be tax-free in retirement.
 The Roth requirement applies to both standard and super catch-up contributions, impacting how high earners approach their savings strategy.

-The SECURE 2.0 Act initially set the Roth requirement for catch-up contributions by high-income earners to take effect in 2024.
-However, its implementation has been delayed until 2026 due to logistical challenges faced by employers and retirement plan administrators who were unprepared to handle the administrative changes required to accommodate Roth-only contributions.
+The SECURE 2.0 Act initially set the Roth requirement for catch-up contributions by high-income earners that took effect back in 2024.
+However, its implementation didn’t begin until 2026 due to logistical challenges faced by employers and retirement plan administrators who were unprepared to handle the administrative changes required to accommodate Roth-only contributions.

 Bottom Line